First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 Some people with chronic paragonimiasis have no noticeable symptoms.

-In less than 1% of people with paragonimiasis, the worms infect the brain.
+In up to 25% of people hospitalized with paragonimiasis, the worms infect the brain.
 Symptoms can include:

 Diagnosing paragonimiasis can be difficult or delayed.
 That's because its symptoms are often mild and overlap with more common conditions.